mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 At subvol @home-mig
 ```

-The system is now been correctly transferred.
-If you are running the commands through a network (like via SSH), you may want to either compress and decompress the stream or use `pv` to monitor the transfer speed.

-Rename the subvolumes to their original names and delete the now unnecessary snapshots [^14]:
+The system has now been correctly transferred.
+Rename the subvolumes to their original names and delete the now unnecessary snapshots if you want to reclaim the space [^14]:

 ```
 # perl-rename -v 's/\-mig//g' /tmp/mnt/@*